Improving employee health, nutrition & well-being

 Helping employees be the best they can be

 We aim to support our employees to be the best they can be.
-This includes giving them tools to promote, maintain and enhance their health so they can maximise their fitness and, at the same time, improve their capacity to work safely and effectively.
-This benefits the individual and our business.
+This includes giving them tools to promote, maintain and enhance their health so they can maximise their fitness.
+At the same time, we want to improve their capacity to work safely and effectively.

 - health promotion – to promote, maintain and enhance the health of our employees, maximising their wellness and enabling them to work safely and effectively.
-Examples include our focus on tackling HIV/AIDs in Africa, and our company-wide focus on physical and mental well-being
+Examples include our focus on physical and mental well-being in the workplace, and tackling HIV/AIDs in Africa

-- health protection – to protect our employees from work-related hazards to their health, including in our manufacturing facilities, ergonomically or while travelling.
+- health protection – to protect our employees from work-related hazards to their health, in our manufacturing facilities, in all our workplaces, or while travelling.

-We bring our strategy to life through targeted health promotions and health protection programmes, including our flagship Lamplighter programme and our global Well-being Framework.
+We bring our strategy to life through targeted health promotions and health protection programmes, including our flagship Lamplighter programme, and activities linked with our global Well-being Framework.

 We take a holistic view of well-being